-I’ve got a homeschool friend who has spoken more into my life than any other.
+I’ve got a homeschool mentor who has spoken more into my life than any other.
 She’s parented five.
 They’re all grown up now.

 She’s been through years and years of curriculum planning, and even years of unschooling, learning to do it right and letting go of that notion: that you can ‘do it right’.
 She’s told me to relax.
 She’s told me to pay a little more attention.